Rise to Success: Career Highlights of Michael Strahan

 In week 8 of the 1999 season, Michael Strahan returned an interception 44 yards for a game-winning overtime touchdown in a 23–17 win over the Philadelphia Eagles.

-In 2000, Michael Strahan was a member of the Giants team that participated in Super Bowl XXXV, where they were defeated by the Baltimore Ravens 34-7.
+In 2000, Michael Strahan participated in Super Bowl XXXV with the New York Giants, where they were defeated by the Baltimore Ravens 34-7.

 In the 2001 season, Michael Strahan set the NFL record for sacks in a single season with 22.5.

-On January 6, 2002, in the final game of the 2001 season, Michael Strahan recorded a controversial sack against Brett Favre, leading to accusations that Favre deliberately fell to help Strahan break the single-season sack record.
+On January 6, 2002, in the final game of the 2001 season, Michael Strahan recorded a controversial sack against Green Bay Packers quarterback Brett Favre, which helped him break the single-season sack record.

-In 2005, Michael Strahan rebounded from an injury-plagued season and returned to the Pro Bowl, combining with Osi Umenyiora for 26 sacks.
+In 2005, Michael Strahan rebounded from injury, returning to the Pro Bowl and combining with Osi Umenyiora for 26 sacks.

-On October 23, 2006, Michael Strahan tied Lawrence Taylor for the Giants franchise record for most career sacks with 132.5 during a game against the Dallas Cowboys.
+On October 23, 2006, Michael Strahan tied Lawrence Taylor for the Giants franchise record for most career sacks with 132.5 during a Monday Night Football game against the Dallas Cowboys.

 On September 30, 2007, Michael Strahan sacked Donovan McNabb, setting a new Giants franchise record with 133.5 career sacks.

-By the end of the 2007 season, Michael Strahan had retired with 141.5 career sacks, 854 career tackles, four career interceptions, 24 forced fumbles, and three career touchdowns.
+By the end of the 2007 season, Michael Strahan retired with 141.5 career sacks (fifth all-time when he retired), 854 career tackles, four career interceptions, 24 forced fumbles, and three career touchdowns in 200 games over a 15-year career.

 2007: Super Bowl XLII Victory

-In 2007, during his final season, Michael Strahan helped the New York Giants win Super Bowl XLII against the New England Patriots.
+In 2007, Michael Strahan helped the New York Giants win Super Bowl XLII against the New England Patriots in his final season.

 February 3, 2008: Super Bowl XLII Victory